BRIC celebrates Brain awareness week

-BRIC will celebrate the week by posting videos, news and events related to neuro science throughout the week.
-Stay tuned!
+BRIC celebrated the week by posting videos, news and events related to neuro science throughout the week.
+See below!

 How to build a healthy brain